Saturday, August 27, 2022

 What’s the Main Thing?

-Back in Bible school a fellow classmate had this slogan on his desk, and I always remember what it said: “The main thing is to keep the main thing the main thing.”
-The main thing is not your personal happiness, the main thing is Jesus Christ alone.
-He is our single focus, the lover of our soul.
+When I was in Bible school a fellow classmate had a plaque on his desk, and I always remember what it said: “The main thing is to keep the main thing the main thing.”
+The main thing is not our personal happiness, the main thing is Jesus Christ alone.
+He is our single focus, the lover of our souls.
 Not my happiness, but His holiness!
 “Holy, Holy, Holy, is the LORD of Hosts, the whole earth is filled with His glory!”
 (Isa.
 6:3).

 I love Him for Who He is, not for what I can get out of it.